andrew867/ESP32ModbusBridge/docs/PROJECT_COMPLETE.md

 **Status**: ✅ **PROJECT COMPLETE**

 The codebase is fully implemented, integrated, tested for compilation, and ready for deployment.
-All functionality from the original reverse-engineered binary has been preserved and enhanced with modern ESP-IDF/FreeRTOS best practices.
+All functionality has been implemented following modern ESP-IDF/FreeRTOS best practices.

 **Date**: Current
 **Version**: 1.0.0